juliuschanjq/juliuschanjq.github.io/_pages/about.md

 ## 👋🏼 Hey there, I'm Julius!

 ![Illustration of combining vision and language modalities](/images/presentation.jpg){: .align-right width="300px"}
-📚 I have professional expertise in product/project management and tech support.
+📚 I have professional expertise in product/project management and user support.

 👨🏻‍💻 I'm a Graduate in Computer Science, Applied Artificial Intelligence and Business Intelligence.
 Additionally, I have obtained certifications in Cyber Security, Product Management, and Finance Services.